 If attackers obtain usernames and passwords of your users they can use your Kerio Operator to call premium rate numbers.
 Thus you can lose a large amount of money.

-You can set outgoing call constraints to prevent these types of attacks.
+Configure outgoing calls constraint to prevent these types of attacks.

-Restricting outgoing calls
+Disabling outgoing calls

 Restricting the length of individual outgoing calls